Link to Content Area

 Picture of Taiwan Penghu District Court

 Taiwan (R.O.C.) currently has 20 district courts, which are located in Taipei, Shilin, New Taipei, Taoyuan, Hsinchu, Miaoli, Taichung, Nantou, Changhua, Yunlin, Chiayi, Tainan, Kaohsiung, Ciaotou, Pingtung, Taitung, Hualien, Yilan, Keelung and Penghu.
-In addition, there are Fujian Kinmen District Court and the Fujian Lienchiang District Court in Fujian Province.
-The district courts are the courts of the first instance for civil and criminal litigation, election, Civil Servants recall lawsuits, social order maintenance proceedings, and state compensation incidents, etc. It also handles non-litigation cases such as notarization, lodgment and civil compulsory enforcement, bankrupt, and consumer insolvency.
+In addition, there are Fujian Kinmen District Court and Fujian Lienchiang District Court in Fujian Province.
+The district courts are the courts of the first instance for civil and criminal litigation, elections, recall cases of public officials, social order maintenance proceedings, and state compensation incidents, etc. It also handles non-litigation cases such as notarization, lodgment and civil compulsory enforcement, bankruptcy, and consumer insolvency.

 B. High Courts